1. Comme des Garcons: Rei Kawakubo and Junya Watanabe

 Comme des Garcons.
 Anyone who dresses their models with bunny ears so that they look like the David Lynch bunnies is an inspiration to me!

-3) Vivienne Westwood.
+and look at her hair.3) Vivienne Westwood.
 The Tudors meet punk rock.

-4) Betsey Johnson.
+and her shoes are always insanely amazing.4) Betsey Johnson.
 Say what you want about Betsey Johnson, I love her crazy, out of control, borderline slutty L.A. style.
 This may be blasphemous for some of you--but to me she's a bit of an American Vivienne Westwood.
 Not so much punk as she is pin-up/pulp girl. and we have a shared obsession with HOT PINK!

 A look at the lady herself.